anorangesky/katacoda-scenarios/jest-tutorial/step3.md

 In the src folder, we have created another folder for you that is called `components`. `cd ~/kataUser/dummy-react-app/src/components/`{{execute}} In it, there is a file called `loginForm.jsx`- Open it and look at the code.

-The code renders the react components used to create the Login form and is called from `app.jsx`.
+The code renders the react components used to create the Login form and is called from `App.jsx`.
 If you want to view the login form again:

 `npm start`{{execute}}